tonikelope/coronapoker/README.md

 Add `-o` (offline) once your local Maven cache is warm to skip dependency checks.
 The bot simulations honour two volume knobs for fast local iteration, e.g. `-Dqa.sessions=40 -Dqa.hands=25`.

+If the opt-in reactor reports that game classes such as `Helpers` or `Crupier` are missing while compiling `tools/qa`, treat that as a Maven/Windows classpath or permissions problem, not as a game-test result.
+Run the standalone fallback from NetBeans instead: first `mvn -DskipTests install` at the root, then the `tools/qa` command below with the same root version.
+Record the environmental failure in the audit index and do not turn it into a production change.

 <details><summary><b>Running the <code>tools/qa</code> module on its own (without the reactor)</b></summary>

 You can run the module standalone, but then you must publish the game jar first and match its version: